mayaanne/foundations/week-1/think-like-a-programmer-primer.md

 Have a look at what the internet says on how to think like a programmer.
 What patterns do you see?
 What do you notice?

-Flipped learning: What is flipped learning and flipped classroom?
-How does it relate to you journey?
+What does the internet say about Flipped learning?
+What is flipped learning and flipped classroom?
+How doe you think it will relate to your learning journey?